Lapin0t/phd-manuscript/main/01_introduction.typ

 in several places, written $a approx b$.
 The problem is that the definition of extensional equality depends on the type we are considering, so that this should be essentially considered as a kind of typeclass giving the extensional equality equivalence relation at any given type.
-We try to be explicit around its use.
-For types $A$ and $B$, $A approx B$ denotes an isomorphism.
+Note that this does not mean that we use any extensionality axiom, only that we use a slightly sloppy overloading of the $approx$ notation, as it cannot easily be given a single definition.
+We mostly make use of it at function types (denoting pointwise equality) and coinductive types (denoting strong bisimilarity) as well as on compound structures containing such objects.
+In any case, we try to be as explicit as possible around its use.